oVirt/ovirt-site/source/uncategorized/debugfrontend.html.md

 *Q: The web page is blank after navigating to debug URL.*

-A: Make sure to do full oVirt build prior to debugging for at least 2 different browsers, e.g. without specifying `gwt.userAgent` property (compile for all supported browsers).
+A: Make sure to build Engine from source prior to debugging for at least two different browsers.

 *Q: Client-side logs are not persisted on Engine, e.g. `$JBOSS_HOME/standalone/log/engine/engine-ui.log`.*

-A: Currently, client-side logs are enabled only when debugging the application via Development Mode.
+A: At the moment, client-side logging works only when debugging GWT application via Development Mode.
+In future, we might consider adding infrastructure to support persisting client-side logs on server.

 *Q: I'm getting `-bindAddress host "0.0.0.0" unknown` error message when launching Development Mode.*